Romania Travel Tips

 Top Things to See and Do

-- Alexandru Borza Botanic Gardens – Located in Cluj Napoca, this is a massive garden with rolling green hills, an observation tower, a rose garden, and even a Japanese garden.
+- Wander through Alexandru Borza Botanic Gardens – Located in Cluj Napoca, this is a massive botanical garden with rolling green hills, an observation tower, a rose garden, and even a Japanese garden.

-- Maramures – If you are ready for a blast into the past, this medieval town is likely to fulfill your expectations.
-Peasant culture is still thriving, there is an interesting blend of traditional music, hand carved/built wooden structures, and colorful textiles to experience.
+- Get a Cultural Immersion in Maramures – This medieval region of Romania is one of my favorites.
+Peasant culture is still thriving, and there is an interesting blend of traditional music, hand-made wooden structures, and colorful textiles to experience.
+It’s like stepping back in time (in a good way).

-- Bucharest – With several centuries of work having been put into this city, there is a really interesting display of old and new.
+- Explore Bucharest – With several centuries of architecture in this city, there is a really interesting display of old and new.
 There are plenty of museums, cemeteries, historical sites, shopping centers, and architectural sights to check out here.

-- Northern Dobrogea – Here there are tons of wildlife and exotic birds to see, but you still have a bit of the city to keep from being entirely secluded.
+- See the Wildlife at Northern Dobrogea – Here there are tons of wildlife and exotic birds to see, but you still have a bit of the city to keep from being entirely secluded.
 There is a decent selection of restaurants and entertainment spots, including theater and opera houses.

-- Traditional Crafts Fair – Every year, during the month of June, there is a huge craft fair held in Bucharest.
-People come from all over Romania to offer and see demonstrations.
+- Shop at a Traditional Crafts Fair – Every year, during the month of June, there is a huge craft fair held in Bucharest.
+People come from all over Romania to sell goods and provide demonstrations.
 You can see pottery molding, woodcarving, glass blowing, rug and textile weaving, embroidery, and egg painting.

-- Danube Delta – Flowing over 1,700 miles from its source, this is Europe’s second largest and most well preserved delta.
+- Visit the Danube Delta – Flowing over 1,700 miles from its source, this is Europe’s second largest and best-preserved delta.
 There is so much wildlife to see here.
 The hiking here is amazing and surreal.
 You can go bird watching and fishing as well.

-- Explore the Fagaras Mountains – For those of you that are major hiking enthusiasts, this is one of those awesome multi-day hiking experiences.
-Taking you along the main ridge of the Fagaras, this is one of the longest, continuous high mountain traverses in Europe.
+- Trek in the Fagaras Mountains – For those of you that are major hiking enthusiasts, this is one of those awesome multi-day hiking experiences.
+Taking you along the main ridge of the Fagaras, the route is one of the longest, continuous high-mountain traverses in Europe.
 It takes you over Moldoveanu, Negoiu, and Vista Mare—three of Romania’s highest peaks.

-- Baia Mare – If you are wanting to check out a bunch of the traditional villages, this a a good place to start.
+- Set up Base at Baia Mare – If you are wanting to check out a bunch of the traditional villages, this a a good place to start.
 It is easy to access many of the famous valleys from here, including: Iza, Viseu, Cosau, and Mara – all of which are riddled with interesting villages.

-- Sighisoara – Founded during the 12th century, this town is one of the most beautiful and best-preserved medieval towns in Europe.
+- Hunt for Dracula in Sighisoara – Founded during the 12th century, this town is one of the most beautiful and best-preserved medieval towns in Europe.
 A world heritage site, there is a mass of towers, ornate churches, and burgher houses to see, throughout the cobbled streets.
 This is also the birthplace of Vlad Tepes, otherwise more commonly known as Dracula.